-Dr. Arash Adel is an assistant professor of architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning.
-He currently teaches in the Master of Science in Digital and Material Technologies program and leads the program’s Capstone Studio.
-He is also one of the core faculty members of the Ph.D. in Architecture program.
-Adel received his Master’s in Architecture from Harvard University and his Doctorate in Architecture from the Swiss Federal Institute of Technology (ETH).
+Dr. Arash Adel is an Assistant Professor of Architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+He is one of the core faculty members of the Ph.D. in Architecture program and leads the Doctoral Colloquium.
+He also currently teaches in the Master of Science in Digital and Material Technologies program.
+Adel received his Doctorate in Architecture from the Swiss Federal Institute of Technology (ETH) and his Master’s in Architecture from Harvard University.

 Adel’s professional experience includes projects in Europe, China, the Middle East, and North America.
-He has extensively lectured, and his work has been on exhibit at various galleries, institutions, and events, including the AIA National Design Week in Spokane, the Museum of Arts at WSU, the Harvard Graduate School of Design, Third Gallery Idaho, and the Middle East Technical University in Ankara.
+He has lectured extensively, and his work has been on exhibit at various galleries, institutions, and events, including the AIA National Design Week in Spokane, the Museum of Arts at WSU, the Harvard Graduate School of Design, Third Gallery Idaho, and the Middle East Technical University in Ankara.